Ahlus Sunnah Wal Jam'ah Association of Australia: Overview

-ASWJA which is said to be both organised and influential, runs a number of programs for the community and for young people, with its followers striving to emulate Islam at time of Muhammad.
+ASWJA which is said to be both organised and influential, runs a number of programs for the community and for young people, with its followers striving to emulate Islam at the time of Muhammad.

-The organisation is alleged to have established ties with Jemaah Islamiah and al-Qaeda.

 ASWJA is linked with the Islamic Information & Support Centre of Australia.

-The organisation supports Australian Muslim preacher Feiz Muhammad.
+The organisation supports Australian Muslim preacher Feiz Mohammad.
 In 2007, Muhammad established the Dawah Central centre in Auburn, in a building, subsequently purchased in 2011 by the ASWJA, located behind the Bukhari House bookshop.

 ASWJA is associated with the Hume Islamic Youth Centre (HIYC) in Melbourne, the Global Islamic Youth Centre (GIYC) in Sydney and the Bukhari House bookshop in Sydney.
 The Bukhari House bookshop has close links to Sydney's Street Dawah preaching group.
 Members of the Street Dawah preaching group have died fighting for ISIS.

-A young Melbourne man who attended HIYC, planned to launch a series of bombings across Melbourne, then travelled to Iraq where he carried out an Islamic State suicide bombing mission in which only he was killed.
-Another terrorist, now deceased, was one of at least five fighters who grew up close to, or attended the HIYC.

-Harun Mehicevic the leader of Melbourne's Al-Furqan Islamic Information Centre was a student of Sheik Abu Ayman.
+Harun Mehicevic, the leader of Melbourne's Al-Furqan Islamic Information Centre, was a student of Sheik Abu Ayman.
 ASWJA provided the funds to establish the centre and installed Mehicevic as leader.
 There has been a subsequent falling-out between the groups.

+Controversies

+The organisation is alleged to have established ties with Jemaah Islamiyah and Al-Qaeda.

+A young Melbourne man who attended HIYC, Jake Bilardi, planned to launch a series of bombings across Melbourne, and in 2015 travelled to Iraq where he carried out an Islamic State suicide bombing mission in which only he was killed.

+Another now-dead terrorist, Suhan Rahman, also known as 'Abu Jihad Al-Australi', was one of at least five fighters who grew up close to, or attended the HIYC.

 In May 2015, Mustafa Abu Yusuf, a spokesman for the ASWJA described terrorism as a, "fabricated issue".

+In February 2024, female staff at Jamberoo Action Park were harassed by ASWJA members, with some attendees calling them "bitches" and "sluts".
+ASWJA booked out the water park for 800 members as part of a male-only "Brothers Day Out".
+Although complying with other requests such as wearing "long tights" and "long-sleeve shirts", Jamberoo Action Park's staff declined to accommodate a request for male-only staff.